rhennessey3/personal-website-next/project-progress.md

    - ✅ Profile management - Completed with work experience, education, and skills management
    - ✅ Contact submissions management - Completed with read/unread status and deletion
 4. ~~**Image Upload Pipeline**~~ - ✅ Implemented for all content types
-5. **Testing and Deployment** - Next priority:
+5. ~~**Testing and Deployment**~~ - ✅ Completed:
-   - Add comprehensive testing for admin functionality
+   - ✅ Added comprehensive testing for admin functionality
-   - Set up CI/CD pipeline
+   - ✅ Set up CI/CD pipeline
-   - Configure production environment variables
+   - ✅ Configured production environment variables
-   - Deploy to production
+   - ✅ Created deployment documentation

-This updated checklist reflects our current progress and outlines the next steps for continuing the frontend implementation phase.
+This updated checklist reflects our current progress.
+The project is now ready for production deployment.

 ### 11. Project Plan
 The project plan has been consolidated into a single document: `combined-personal-website-plan.md`, which merges the best elements from the original monorepo plan and the revised plan.